pine64/blisp/README.md

       a.
 Hold the minus (-) button down first and Keep holding (-).
       b.
 Then Plug in the USB-C cable.
 Wait another 15-20sec before releasing the minus `(-)` button.
       c.
 If successful, the screen will be black/blank which means you are are in flasher mode and ready to upload firmware.
       d.
-If this fails, see troubleshooting below.
+If this fails, see [troubleshooting below](https://github.com/blisp/blob/master/README.md#troubleshooting).

 8. Execute ` sudo ./tools/blisp/blisp write -c bl70x --reset Pinecilv2_EN.bin`
 or whichever language Pinecilv2**.bin you extracted earlier.

 9. Done.
-Unplug from the PC, and restart V2.
+Unplug from the PC and restart V2.
 Hold down the minus `(-)` button to see the new firmware version.

 # Troubleshooting